 The highest-ranking candidates after a round of reviewing of all the resumes and CVs will be shortlisted for the interviewing stage of recruitment.
 Candidates can be further scored and ranked based on the answers given by them, during the interview.
 These scores are added to the ones from the past round to refresh the candidate ranking.
 This makes it simple to ensure your hiring choices and easily compare candidates.

-There are several benefits to using a Candidate Ranking system for shortlisting candidates.
-Some of those are:
+There are three major benefits to using a Candidate Ranking system for shortlisting candidates.
+They are as follows:

 1. Candidate Ranking eliminates human bias